leechu27/DataAggregationProject/README.md

 - Added code from sprint 2 and sprint 3
 - Added Sprint Backlog for sprint 2 and sprint 3
 - Added Product Backlog for sprint 2 and sprint 3
+- Added Code Review Summary

 Running Instructions:

+Command Line Instructions (Unix):
 This project uses maven to build.
-Simply run `mvn compile` to compile the code.
-If that does not work, you can also open the project with eclipse and run the DatabaseSetup file to create new database.
+First, cd into `code/`.
+Then run `mvn compile` to compile the code, or `mvn test` to run test cases.
+Once the project has built succesfully, all of the compiled files should be inside `code/target`.

 IntelliJ Running Instructions:
 - Clone the repository into your preferred folder
 - In intelliJ, go to the File menu -> Open
 - Navigate to the code folder and pick the pom.xml file, the project should now load up using the maven configuration
 - Under project files, you should now see all of the files associated with the project
-- Right click on the name of a class or test and then choose run ... to run it
+- Right click on the name of a class or test and then choose run `CLASSNAME.main()` to run it